chemfiles/Chemfiles.jl/doc/reference.rst

 ``Trajectory`` type and associated functions
 --------------------------------------------

-A `Trajectory`_ is a file containing informations about the positions of particles during a simulation, and sometimes other quantities.
+A `Trajectory`_ uses a file and a format together to read simulation data from the file.
+It can read or write one or many `Frame`_ to this file.
+The file type and the format are automatically determined from the extention.

 .. jl:function:: Trajectory(filename, mode)